-Level Examples Response should include the following Staff responsible for reward Year Group ITOR HOY will produce half termly house point reports which will be passed to FT at the beginning of Rewards Week.
-FT's should then issue the appropriate HP stickers to students for their planner HOY to provide information, FT to issue the stickers during reward week.
-Years 7 - 11 FORM TUTOR Thank You Friday HP awarded weekly including reasons for it being awarded.
-Adding a HP to the system FT Years 7 - 13 E Sharing HP reports with their form once a week so that students are aware of how many they have during PM registration session.
-HP totals received weekly HOY / FT Years 7 - 11
+Level Examples Response should include the following Staff respon sible for reward Year Group FORM TUTOR HOY will produce half termly house point reports which will be passed to FT at the beginning of Rewards Week FT's should then issue the appropriate HP stickers to students for their planner HOY to provide informat ion, FT to issue the stickers during reward week.
+Years 7 - RΜ Thank You Friday HP awarded fortnightly Completing the slip or emailing K. Moore All staff Years 7 - OE OE Sharing HP reports with their form once a week so that students are aware of how many they have during PM registration session.
+Students being aware of how their HP total on a weekly basis FT / KJ Years 7 - HEADS OF YEAR HOY will deliver half termly assembly during Rewards Week Issue 50, 100, 150 HP stickers for planner from the HOY during the assembly 50 HP prize = pen 100 HP prize = badge Awards for the top 3 in each year group for that half term with a bronze, silver or gold certificate and prize awarded.
+Show the inter form table and award the trophy to the FC Draw a raffle with 3 lucky dip prizes (for every 10 HP's names will be put into the draw).
+Assistan t Headtea cher / HOY Years 7 - 13

-HEADS OF YEAR HOY will deliver half termly assembly during Rewards Week Issue 50, 100, 150 HP stickers for planner from the HOY during the assembly 50 HP prize = pen 100 HP prize = badge Awards for the top 3 in each year group for that half term with a bronze, silver or gold certificate and prize awarded, plus a letter sent home.
-Show the inter form table and award the trophy to the FC Draw a raffle with 3 lucky dip prizes (for every 10 HP's names will be put into the draw). НОҮ Years 7 - 13 EAD End of year report for highest number of HP's overall Bronze, silver and gold certificates and badges awarded to top 3 in each year group ASSISTANT HEAD Thank You Friday Awards Send postcard to student and family of winners of Thank You Friday HP's.
+IEAD End of year report for highest number of HP's overall Bronze, silver and gold certificates and badges awarded to top 3 in each year group ASSISTANT HEAD Thank You Friday Awards Send postcard to student and family of winners of Thank You Friday HP's.
 Monitor how many times each student receives this award.
-HC Years 7 - 13 ASS Student of the Half Term Awards Display this on a noticeboard in school / add HP to the system for these students / Inform parents of this through the newsletter HEADTEACHER Termly house point cup awarded in the end of term assembly MJS to generate the report and issue the trophy MJS Houses
+HC / FD Years 7 - 13 ASSIS Student of the Half Term Awards Display this on a noticeboard in school / add HP to the system for these students / Inform parents of this through the newsletter HEADTEAC Termly house point cup awarded in the end of term assembly MJS to award the trophy MJS Houses